vectara/vectara-answer/DOCKER.md

 Duplicate the `secrets.example.toml` file and rename the copy to `secrets.toml`. <br>Edit the `secrets.toml` file and change the `api_key` value under "default" to be your Vectara API key.

+> [!NOTE]
-Note: The use of `secrets.toml` allows you to create multiple profiles, and store a differnet API key under each profile.
+> The use of `secrets.toml` allows you to create multiple profiles, and store a differnet API key under each profile.
 This may be helpful if you are working with multiple Vectara Answer apps in parallel.
 As you can see in the included `secrets.toml` file we've included the API keys (query only) for the existing datasets that are part of the Quickstart: Feynman, vectara.com and vectara docs.
-Some secrets are shared among all profiles, and in order to avoid having to copy that secret under each profile, the code designates a special profile called "general" - each secret under this profile will be used in any profile (in addition to the profile-specific secrets).
+Some secrets are shared among all profiles, and in order to avoid having to copy that secret under each profile, the code designates a special profile called "general" — each secret under this profile will be used in any profile (in addition to the profile-specific secrets).

+> [!NOTE]
-Note: when computing the Hughes Hallucination Evaluation Model (HEM), the code calls the HEM Hugging Face [model](https://huggingface.co/vectara/hallucination_evaluation_model).
+> When computing the Hughes Hallucination Evaluation Model (HEM), the code calls the HEM Hugging Face [model](https://huggingface.co/vectara/hallucination_evaluation_model).
 If you sign up for a Hugging Face account, you can include your [HF token](https://huggingface.co/docs/hub/security-tokens) under the "general" profile as follows:

 hf*token="<hf*...>"